aglover/droid-migrate/README.md

 ##Step 1: Set up PATH

 Clone this repository (or download the zip file).
 Fire up a terminal and run `ant dist`.
 This will run some tests and ultimately build a few jar files.
-One jar file contains the bare minimum classes you'll need in an Android project (it's 3KB in size).
+One jar file contains the bare minimum classes you'll need in an Android project (it's 4KB in size and Droid Migrate will automatically place it into your project's `libs` directory).
 The other jar file has code required for generating migrations and is not indented to be bundled with your app.

-Once you've done that, you'll need to do two things:  create new environment variable dubbed `DROID_MIGRATE_HOME` and update your `PATH`. `DROID_MIGRATE_HOME` should be set to where you cloned (or unzipped) this project.
+Once you've done that, you'll need to do two things:  create a new environment variable dubbed `DROID_MIGRATE_HOME` and update your `PATH`. `DROID_MIGRATE_HOME` should be set to where you cloned (or unzipped) this project.
 Update your `PATH` to include `DROID_MIGRATE_HOME\bin`.

-##Step 2: Create initial migration
+##Step 2: Create an initial migration

 Next, open a terminal in the root of a desired Android project.
 Droid Migrate will create a number of assets for you depending on what command you issue.